laser/intro-network-programming-c/8-io-multiplexing/_assignment8.md

 ## Part 1

-Write one last implementation of your server using the `poll(2)` function described in the lecture notes.
+Write one last implementation of your server called `multiplexed-db-server` using the `poll` function described in the reading.
 Compare its throughput with the other servers you've built.

 ### Acceptance Criteria